captainsafia/AspireAzureFunctionsSample/README.md

 This project demonstrates the Aspire and Azure Functions integration.

 > [!NOTE]
-> This repository requires a .NET 9 RC 2 SDK to support its functionality.
-It also requires 2.0.0-preview1 builds of the `Microsoft.Azure.Functions.Worker.Extensions.Http.AspNetCore` and `Microsoft.Azure.Functions.Worker.Sdk` packages.
+> This repository requires the following dependencies:
+> - A .NET 9 RC 2 SDK to support its functionality.
+> - `Microsoft.Azure.Functions.Worker.Extensions.Http.AspNetCore` at v2.0.0-preview1
+> - `Microsoft.Azure.Functions.Worker.Sdk` at v2.0.0-preview1
+> - Azure Functions Core Tools at v4.0.6280

 ## Running the project